jdittrich/userNeedResearchBook/text/03_dataGathering.md

 >
 > In this case, you already have a description of the activity.
 By observing the process, you can gain a less abstract, more specific, and contextual look at it.

 The methods you use on the same topic can be intertwined.
 For example, during the demonstration of the activity, the participant may add to their description: “[During cooking]I did not mention this before—I add some annotations to the recipes, in case I found some variant that I like or which is useful.”

 Often, a new topic also brings with it a different method.
-Perhaps, you have heard about motivations of the participant and now would like to explore an activity: “You said you enjoy getting inpiration from browsing the web.
+Perhaps, you have heard about motivations of the participant and now would like to explore an activity: “You said you enjoy getting inspiration from browsing the web.
 Could you show me how you do that?”

 Or you might want to talk in detail about something a participant just sketched in a diagram: “In this diagram, you mentioned that it is important to know what foods your kids like.
 Can you tell me more about what happens when it goes wrong?”

 Again, the methods can be intertwined, so that information from one method is brought in when using another method: “Your child would be cranky if they do not like the food, and that easily messes up the schedule… let me add that to the diagram.”
 I then write “kids cranky:bad” in the diagram, so I can remember it.